OWSM-CTC: An Open Encoder-Only Speech Foundation Model for Speech Recognition, Translation, and Language Identification: Experiments

 \subsection{Long-form speech recognition}

 For long-form ASR, a model takes as input an unsegmented audio recording of arbitrary length and generates the entire transcription without explicit voice activity detection.
 Whisper and encoder-decoder OWSM can predict start and end timestamps of each utterance within a fixed-length segment.
 Those timestamps are used to shift the recognition window for chunk-wise long-form ASR.
-However, this chunk-wise recognition is a sequential process because the location of the next chunk depends on the predicted timestamp in the current chunk.
-By contrast, our OWSM-CTC performs chunk-wise recognition in a fully parallel manner.
+However, this chunk-wise recognition is a sequential process because the location of the next chunk depends on the predicted timestamp in the current chunk.\footnote{The decoding process might be parallelized if token-level timestamps are available.
+However, it remains an open problem to derive accurate token-level timestamps from an attention-based encoder-decoder model without extra training.} By contrast, our OWSM-CTC performs chunk-wise recognition in a fully parallel manner.
 We first split the entire audio into overlapped chunks of 30s, where the overlapped region serves as the left and right context.\footnote{We follow this tutorial for long-form ASR with CTC: \url{https://github.com/NVIDIA/NeMo/blob/main/tutorials/asr/Streaming_ASR.ipynb}} We then perform CTC greedy decoding on batched chunks.
 The batch size is 32 on a single NVIDIA A40 GPU (48GB). \autoref{tab:long-asr} shows the WER and speed-up with different context lengths.
 Our OWSM-CTC achieves lower WERs than the encoder-decoder OWSM v3.1, while being approximately 20 times faster due to the batched parallel decoding.
 OWSM-CTC is also robust to different context lengths.
 These observations indicate that CTC-based non-autoregressive models perform very well for long-form ASR, which is consistent with prior findings~\citep{longform-asr}.